bignosethethird/Technical-Architecture-Notes/Architecture Policies.md

 *	Simple
 ### 5	Network and Authentication Services
 Network and authentication services such as Identity, Directory, Authentication, DNS, DHCP, NTP and I address management must be integrated across Group.
-_Rationale:_ Network and authentication services have to be integrated to allow a service to be referenced from anywhere within [company] (e.g. global applications).
+_Rationale:_ Network and authentication services have to be integrated to allow a service to be referenced from anywhere within SuccessionWealth (e.g. global applications).
 _Implications:_ We adhere to Group standards for network and authentication services See also:
 *	Simple